Boot Camp Instructors

 Jen Barblan is chief counsel for oversight and investigations for Chairman Greg Walden (R-OR) on the House Committee on Energy and Commerce.
 She previously was counsel at the Committee on Energy and Commerce, and prior to that was senior counsel at the Committee on Oversight and Government Reform.
 Barblan has led investigations into numerous topics, including opioid distribution, the substance use treatment industry, sexual abuse in organized sport, cybersecurity practices, the security clearance process, and small business contracting fraud, and, as chief counsel, directed more than 25 oversight hearings.
 Prior to working on Capitol Hill, Barblan practiced law in the Government Enforcement and White Collar Crime group of Skadden, Arps, Slate, Meagher and Flom LLP.
 She earned her bachelor’s degree and law degree from the University of Virginia.

 From 1985 to 2014, Elise Bean worked for Sen. Carl Levin (D-MI), including 15 years at the U.S. Senate Permanent Subcommittee on Investigations.
 Appointed as his PSI staff director and chief counsel in 2003, Bean handled investigations into such matters as money laundering, offshore tax abuse, corruption, and corporate misconduct.
 After Levin retired in Jan.
-2015, and the Levin Center at Wayne Law was established in his honor, Bean joined the center staff.
+2015, and the Levin Center for Oversight and Democracy was established in his honor, Bean joined the center staff.
 In 2015 and 2016, Bean was included in the Global Tax 50, a list compiled by the International Tax Review of the year’s top 50 individuals and organizations influencing tax.
 In 2011 and 2013, the Washingtonian magazine named her one of Washington’s 100 most powerful women.
 Bean is a graduate of Wesleyan University and earned her law degree from the University of Michigan.

 Machalagh Carr serves as General Counsel to Republican Leader Kevin McCarthy.
 She was previously General Counsel and Parliamentarian for House Committee on Ways and Means under Chairman Kevin Brady (R-TX) and before that was oversight staff director for Ways and Means.
 She previously was Director of Oversight and Investigations at the House Committee on Oversight and Government Reform, and prior to that was senior counsel of oversight and investigations for the House Committee on Natural Resources.
 Carr has handled investigations of private companies as well as government agencies.
 She has conducted interviews and depositions, hearings, drafted legislation, worked closely with whistleblowers on issues ranging from the Endangered Species Act to Civil Asset Forfeiture, and constitutional issues arising out of the introduction of proxy voting and implementation of the Affordable Care Act.
 Prior to coming to Capitol Hill, she served as counsel in the Office of Global Compliance of an international energy company.
 From 2006 to 2009 she practiced in the Litigation, White Collar and Government Investigations Group at Sonnenschein Nath and Rosenthal LLP (now Dentons).
 She taught trial practice at Catholic University’s Columbus School of Law.